 The Near-Death Experience That Changed Everything

-"Building in public" wasn't just a marketing strategy—it was survival.
 With no money for advertising, Notion needed users to become their marketing team.
-The strategy worked.
+And the strategy worked.
 Every person who fell in love with Notion became an evangelist, not just a customer.

 The Design Philosophy That Made People Stop and Stare